tamistechassessment/skeletor/README.md

 2. Clear, concise code is important
 3. Code maintenance and robustness is paramount... any new libraries/page object added should account for this **fragile** page elements will lose points

+`NOTE:  to run the tests from IntelliJ you should be able to just right click on the test Class or Method and select "Run '<test>'"`